 While we could have stayed on property at The Club the whole time, they made it easy for us to explore other parts of the island and get a sense of the local vibe.
 The Club can arrange Barbados tours for you, or you can venture out on your own.

 The Best Barbados Tours

 A day out on the turquoise waters surrounding Barbados is just about perfect.
 Taimi will take a medium-sized group out for a ½ day, all included, to simply enjoy the sunshine.
 We were greeted with mimosas, then had fun sitting out in nets over the water while Barbadian music played in time to the lapping crest of waves.
-There are a few stops to snorkel by the shipwrecks, which are a couple hundred feet off the coast of the famous Carlisle Bay.
+There are a few stops to snorkel by the shipwrecks, which are a couple of hundred feet off the coast of the famous Carlisle Bay.
 Lunch was so good, especially the baked chicken washed down with the homemade rum punches from the full bar.
-The staff at Taimi are so kind and friendly as well
+The staff at Taimi are so kind and friendly as well!

 Oistins Fish Fry

 While not exactly a tour, it’s a fun Friday night out that’s been popular for decades.
 If you stay at the Club, they will provide transport to and from the town of Oistins, about 20 minutes east of Bridgetown.
-A mix of locals and tourists it’s a laid-back area filled with handicraft booths, a main stage, bars and fish fry huts.
+A mix of locals and tourists it’s a laid-back area filled with handicraft booths, a main stage, bars, and fish fry huts.
 Walk through with an ice cold Banks beer, choose a busy looking fish shack that smells great, and dig in.
 Most spots have a similar menu, including fried or grilled dolphinfish (mahi-mahi) or chicken, paired with macaroni pie and fried plantains.
 There are more formal Barbados tours that will guide you around the fish-fry, but I think it’s simple to navigate on your own.